When Talk Therapy Has Helped but the Pattern Still Runs Your Life

 Dr. Stephen Porges’ Polyvagal Theory offers a detailed map of how our

-nervous system navigates safety and threat, with direct relevance to
+nervous system moves through safety and threat, with direct relevance to

 persistent relational patterns.
 The theory identifies three primary